cNorspang/ASTEPWikiBak/services/Traveling_salesmen.md

 This section is concerned about solving the traveling salesman problem and will describe two different microservices.
 The first service creates a model that the second service can use to solve TSP and return to the UI.

 ## Creating a traveling salesman problem model
 As described in the other service of TNM, a full transportation network is saved on the database and used by the service in TNM.
-This road network is not suitable for working with TSP since nodes that sound not be visited are also part of the model.
+This road network is not suitable for working with TSP since nodes that should not be visited are also part of the model.
 This is why a service is needed that takes the "normal" TNM model as input and returns a TSP model that can be used by other services to solve TSP.

 #### Input
 A interface for the input of the service can be seen below.